alovajs/alovajs.github.io/api/alova.md

 ## alova.l2Cache

-The level2 cache adapter corresponding to the alova instance.
-The default value is `localStorage` in the client, and there is no adapter on the server by default.
+The level-2 cache adapter for this alova instance.
+Defaults to `localStorage` on the client; there is no adapter on the server by default.

 - **Type**